sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

       MessageBox.Show(String.Format("Result was {0}",  computedValue.ToString()));
     }
 ```
-Note that there is a small overhead associated with **await**, so itís always more efficient to call multiple synchronous methods within your own lambda than to call many asynchronous functions using await; this is particularly true when coding loops where the cost of using await through hundreds or thousands of iterations will become substantial.
+Note that there is a small overhead associated with **await**, so it‚Äôs always more efficient to call multiple synchronous methods within your own lambda than to call many asynchronous functions using await; this is particularly true when coding loops where the cost of using await through hundreds or thousands of iterations will become substantial.

 ##Using QueuedTask